Need to sell the future? Let people feel it today

 People love the future, yet it is too abstract, distant and often strange.

-As objects that present logics and ideas of the present in a material form, Future Props go beyond telling a story, toward active conversations with the future.[v]
+As objects that present logic and ideas of the present in a material form, Future Props go beyond telling a story toward active conversations with the future.[v]
 Props represent intermediate and powerful “objects” to enrich a story of the future in the same way as good science fiction does — immersive, imaginative, and imminent.[vi]
-They’re objects that enrich our setting, transcending complex and abstract perspectives of the future.
+They’re objects that enrich our setting, transcending complex and abstract future perspectives.

-Digital or physical, “Future Props” offer interactivity, allowing the user to experience validating the future in new ways, logically as well as intuitively.
-As the future is unknown, and functionality is difficult to reproduce, Future Props represent static but immersive mock-ups.
-They are not truly “functional,” per se, but their simulated functions and characteristics illustrate how they are objects that “function properly and which people actually use.”[vii]
+Digital or physical, “Future Props” offer interactivity, allowing the user to experience validating the future in new ways, logically and intuitively.
+As the future is unknown and functionality is difficult to reproduce, Future Props represent static but immersive mock-ups.
+They are not truly “functional,” per se, but their simulated functions and characteristics illustrate how they are objects that “function properly and which people use.”[vii]

-This illusionary, but still-perceived fidelity has high value for future work, as it makes the abstract “reliable.”
+This illusionary but still-perceived fidelity is highly valued for future work, making the abstract “reliable.”

-Also, Future Props are not exact representations of a viable scientific theory or the technological possibility of the present, but instead, offer a proof of possibility with which we can connect as a visitor to the future.
-When we add those prototypes of the future to our stories, we increase their richness and intuitive understanding of relationship and interaction and guide the executive to explore what new value the organization can generate in the future.
+Also, Future Props are not exact representations of a viable scientific theory or the technological possibility of the present, but instead, they offer a proof of possibility with which we can connect as a visitor to the future.
+When we add those future prototypes to our stories, we increase their richness and intuitive understanding of relationship and interaction and guide the executive to explore what new value the organization can generate in the future.

 Working with a home appliance corporation, we identified several driving needs of People of the Future.
 The project team had a challenging task — to make the future tangible.
 Not for experts, but for the overall organization, so that employees could interact and comment, starting a collaborative conversation on future possibilities.
 The team went for a solution embracing three concepts.